CartoDB/documentation/app/content/analytics-toolbox-databricks/overview/getting-started.md

 Visit the [SQL Reference](../../sql-reference/overview) to see the full list of available functions.

 {{% bannerNote title="NOTE" type="note" %}}
-The CARTO Analytics Toolbox is only needed to work with geometries.
+The core package of Analytics Toolbox is only needed to work with geometries.
 Support for **H3 indexes** is provided natively by Databricks and CARTO and it doesn't require any additional installation.
 {{%/ bannerNote %}}